-The music will gently prompt reactions in you.
-I played the music while listening to my own voice, so what you're hearing is the product of my own meditation.
+I played the music on the piano while listening to my own voice, so what you're hearing is the product of my own meditation.
 In this way, I'm holding your hand through the process.
 Creepy.

 Ready to Sign Up for No Problem?

 What You Get: